-Scenario Proposed Policy Requirements and Incentives Waive built affordable housing or cash-in-lieu requirements for market rental units only - No Low- End Market Rental (LEMR) requirement for new market rental units Utilize proposed new market rental parking rates for market rental only (See Figure 3 in report) Secondary Suites • A: Incentives Based Approach Establish a minimum secondary suite size of 25 III in townlibuses and 2011 III apalithents Allow a maximum of 50% of fownboilee or apartment tinits to contain secondary suites.
-251 - friendly requirements (e.g. allow a lower % of 2 BR and 3 BR units)- to be determined in o Parking: o Melling unit has two dedicated side-by-side (non-tandent) attanged parking spaces unless the dwelling unit has two dedicated (non-tandem) arranged parking spaces Waive affordable housing cash-in-lieu and built requirements for the secondary suite area only 4.
-Secondary Suites in Townhouses or Apartments Secondary suite may not be strata-titled B: Mandatory Approach Prescribe a minimum percentage of secondary suites required in all townhouses and apartments 20 Require a minimum of 10% and a maximum of 50% of townhouse and apartment units to contain secondary suites where secondary suites are required in an apartment building, consider lowering the latrilly friendly requirements (e.g. allow a lower % of 2 BR and 3 BR units)- to be determined in consultation with the developer o Parking: Townhouses: an additional parking space only required on Arterial Roads, unless the Darking: unless the dwelling unit has two dedicated (non-tandem) arranged parking spaces Waive affordable housing cash-in-lieu and built requirements for the secondary suite area only Stiglia di ilis would continue to be required to make anot dable notaviris continues)
+Scenario Proposed Policy Requirements and Incentives Waive built affordable housing or cash-in-lieu requirements for market rental units only - No Low- End Market Rental (LEMR) requirement for new market rental units Utilize proposed new market rental parking rates for market rental only (See Figure 3 in report) Secondary Suites A: Incentives based Approach Establish a minimum secondary suite size of 25 m in townhouses and 20m in apartments Where secondary suites are provided in an apartment building, consider lowering the family friendly requirements (e.g. allow a lower % of 2 BR and 3 BR units)- to be determined in consultation with the developer o Parking: Townhouses: an additional parking space only required on Arterial Roads, unless the dwelling unit has two dedicated side-by-side (non-tandem) arranged parking spaces o Parking Apartments: an additional parking space only required outside City Centre on Arterial Roads, Waive affordable housing cash-in-lieu and built requirements for the secondary suite area only Connection Critter in (Strata units would continue to be required to make affordable housing contributions) Townhouses or Secondary suite may not be strata-titled Apartments B: Mandatory Approach Prescribe a minimum percentage of secondary suites required in all townhouses and apartments Require a minimum of 10% and a maximum of 50% of townhouse and apartment units to contain , • Establish a minimum secondary suite size of 25 $m^2$ in townhouses and 20 $m^2$ in apartments friendly requirements (e.g. allow a lower % of 2 BR and 3 BR units)- to be determined in consultation with the developer o Parkina: • o Parking unit nas two dedicated suce-by-side (non-tai dent) an anged parking spaces H Waive affordable housing cash-in-lieu and built requirements for the secondary suite area only retrate unite would continue to be required to make affordable bousing contributions)